Personal Loan in UAE for Expats with Low Salary

 2. Abu Dhabi Commercial Bank (ADCB)

-- Key Features: ADCB is known for offering flexible repayment terms for expats with low salaries.
-The bank allows quick loan approval processes and offers tailor-made products for low-income earners.
+• Key Features: Flexible repayment terms with quick approval processes tailored for low-income earners.

 3. Emirates NBD